 A major upgrade of the venue is required as guided by the 2018 Master Plan to ensure the centre continues to meet the needs of both community and high-level sports events.

-The Lauren Jackson Sports Centre is recognised as Southern NSW’s major indoor multi-sport facility, attracting more than 160,000 users each year, being a significant venue for community sport and major events.
+The Lauren Jackson Sports Centre is recognised as one of Southern NSW’s major indoor multi-sport facility, attracting more than 120,000 users each year, being a significant venue for community sport and major events.

 With continued growth of Albury as the hub of the region and to ensure the centre meets the needs of both community and high-level sports events, a major upgrade is required as guided by the 2018 Master Plan for the venue.

-Built in 1984, the five-court, multi-sport facility is the largest in the region, hosting community and social sport along with local, state and national sporting events, and is home to the Border Bandits who play in the national NBL1 basketball competition.
+Built in 1984, the five-court, multi-sport facility is one of the largest in the region, hosting community and social sport along with local, state and national sporting events, and is home to the Border Bandits who play in the NBL1 basketball competition.

 Extensive community engagement has guided the development of current plans for the upgrade of the centre with a Master Plan for the facility endorsed by Albury City Council in 2018.

 Implemented over two stages, the aims of the Master Plan are to: